Welcome! This resource portal is designed to provide information and support to the valued leaders of Purdue alumni communities throughout the world.

 - Event safety compliance can be required of attendees under terms and conditions.

-- This requires a terms and conditions checkbox that attendees are required to read and sign off on that releases Purdue University, Purdue Alumni Association, and all other parties involved from any liability — especially as it relates to COVID-19.
+- This requires a terms and conditions checkbox that attendees are required to read and sign off on that releases Purdue University, the Purdue for Life Foundation, and all other parties involved from any liability — especially as it relates to COVID-19.

 - Event staff and attendee contacts can be maintained for any needed contact-tracing activities